wu-json/curse/README.md

 - [process-compose](https://github.com/F1bonacc1/process-compose): Has a lot of features I don't use and feels sluggish.

-Out of all of the solutions above, `process-compose` got the closest to the experience I wanted but was still far from it.
+Out of all of the options above, `process-compose` got the closest to the experience I wanted but was still far from it.
+It was slow, had limited tooling around logging, and resulted in complicated composed configuration files that no one wanted to read.

+ > [!NOTE]
+> This is a note callout.
+Use this to highlight important information.

 # Features Planned